 There are certain offerings made to Lord Ganesha.
 These include coconut, jaggery and rice flour preparation.
 Besides, red flowers and 21 durva (trefoil) are also offered to the Lord.
 While these offerings are made, a red sandal paste is applied to the idol.

-The Ganesh puja involves the chanting of hymns from the Ganapati Atharva Shirsha Upanishad, Rig Veda and other religious scriptures.
+The Ganesh pooja involves the chanting of hymns from the Ganapati Atharva Shirsha Upanishad, Rig Veda and other religious scriptures.
 This continues for 10 days, and on the 11th day, the idol of Ganesha is immersed in a river or sea.

 The devotees actually take the idol through the streets, thus singing, dancing and shouting 'Ganapati Bappa Morya, Purchya Varshi Laukariya' which means that the Lord should come back next year.